-In short, people are more likely to enthusiastically follow, and trust, leaders who know where they're going.
+In short, people are more likely to enthusiastically follow leaders who know where they're going.

 “There must be an app for that.”

 Our clients often tell us during operational reviews that they need new or better systems – to assist in managing resources, evaluating performance, and fine-tuning operations processes.
-Technology can help with these things, but it can’t replace thinking up front about what it is your organization really needs.
+Technology can help with these things, but it can’t replace thinking up front about the impact you're trying to have.
 Many organizations get bogged down measuring or reacting to what the technology tells them to measure.
-Poorly implemented systems can give you a whole lot of answers (in beautiful graphics) to questions you weren’t really asking, while the management solutions you were really looking for remain elusive.
+Poorly implemented systems can give you a whole lot of answers (in beautiful graphics) to questions you weren’t really asking, while the help you were really looking for remains elusive.

 No systems solution is going to meet everyone’s needs, and many proponents of ‘plug-and play’ have been disappointed to find out that configuring a new system is almost as hard as building one might have been.
 But if you start with well-understood and broadly supported requirements, you will know what you’re trading off when you buy a packaged solution, and can decide whether it’s worth it.